fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

-Pornography is not evil because it shows you too much;
+the problem with pornography is not that it shows too much of the person, but that it shows far too little.
-but because it shows you too little.
+  John Paul II

 There are three kinds of fun in computer games: